POPWorldMedia/POPForums/docs/faq.md

 ---
 # Frequently Asked Questions

 These are a few of the questions people ask me about the project.
-Feel free to ping me with other questions at jeff@popw.com.
+Feel free to ask other questions in the [GitHub discussions](https://github.com/POPWorldMedia/POPForums/discussions).
 If you're thinking it, you're probably not the only one!
 If you find a defect or want to request a feature, use the issue tracker on GitHub for that, please.

 ## Do I have to pay for this or not?
 Not.
 POP Forums is an open source software project hosted on GitHub and for use under the MIT license.
 There is a commercially hosted version available at [PopForums.com](https://popforums.com/), yes, for people who don't write code or don't want to mess with managing their own software.
 Everything on GitHub continues to be open source.